NeuroML/NeuroML_API/README.md

 ## Using the API

-For more info on the generated C++ structure, see the [XSD user manual].
+For more info on the generated C++ structure, see the [XSD user manual](https://www.codesynthesis.com/products/xsd/).
 The sample programs in the test folder will also give you a reasonable idea of how things work.